 Inclusivity is key to the success of Pobble: we celebrate the work of all children when they went above and beyond.
 Children will strive to overcome challenges that may have stopped them before.
 Neat handwriting and correct spellings and grammar are important, but they should not discourage children from writing.

-As one of the Customer Happiness Managers at Pobble I help schools build an authentic audience in their local community.
+As part of the Pobble team, I help schools build an authentic audience in their local community.
 I, as well, make a point of helping to celebrate the writing shared on the website.
 I leave comments on the work and use social media to promote the brilliant writing shared by schools.
 Using Twitter to publicise the writing brings authors, poets and other notable figures into the reach of our young writers.

 Providing children with the weekly chance to be one of the select few in each classroom to be published allows for novelty, scarcity and a sense of pride and achievement.
 That’s why they want their writing to be shared on Pobble.